 What Are the Fire Safety (England) Regulations 2022?

 The Fire Safety (England) Regulations 2022 (the Regulations) are designed to implement the recommendations of the Grenfell Tower Inquiry Phase 1 report.
-The Regulations will come into force on 23 January 2023.
+The Regulations came into force on 23 January 2023.

 The Regulations apply to England only.
-Most of the requirements set out in the Regulations are imposed on the responsible person (RP), which RPs need to plan and prepare for ahead of the Regulations coming into force.
+Most of the requirements set out in the Regulations are imposed on the Responsible Person (RP), and apply to occupied residential buildings containing two or more domestic premises and common parts.

 The regulations require RPs in multi-occupied residential buildings to take specific actions, depending on the height of the building: some provisions apply regardless of height, more are needed once a building reaches 11 metres, and further requirements are introduced when a building reaches 18 metres (or 7 storeys) or more.